lsst-dm/dm_ccarchiver/doc/developer-guide/developer-guide.rst

 The OODS then ingests the file into the Butler repository and issues a RabbitMQ message to the Archiver about the status of the file ingestion.
 If the ingest fails, failure status is indicated with a description of what happened, and that information is transmitted to the Archiver.
+The Archiver does not transition to a FAULT state in this case because there was no failure in the Archiver.
+The response from the OODS that an attempt to ingest failed may have occurred for any number reason and it reports that reason to the best of its ability.
+Subsequent ingest attempts can still succeed, so the OODS continues to operate.

 When the message is received from the OODS, the Archiver transmits the status of the Butler file ingestion via SAL as an Archiver event.